On The Interval Below This Spot

 Erected 1899 by Congregational Societies of Concord.

 Location.
 43° 13.538′ N, 71° 30.492′ W. Marker is in Concord, New Hampshire, in Merrimack County.
 Marker is on East Side Drive (New Hampshire Route 132), on the right when traveling south.
-Touch for map.
 Approximately 100 feet south of West Sugar Ball Road.
 The marker sets back roughly 75 to 100 feet from the street.
 The marker sits on a wooded plot approximately an acre in size which was originally known as Memorial park.
-The land is owned by First Congregational Church.
-Marker is in this post office area: Concord NH 03301, United States of America.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Eastman (approx. 1˝ miles away); Site of First Ferry (approx. 1˝ miles away); End Of The First N. H. Turnpike
+The Pennacook (approx. one mile away); Concord's Civil War Mustering Camps (approx. one mile away); This Field (approx. 1.4 miles away); Eastman (approx. 1˝ miles away); Site of First Ferry (approx. 1˝ miles away); End Of The First N. H. Turnpike (approx. 1˝ miles away); Site of Rumford Garrison No. 2 (approx. 1˝ miles away); Bridges House Governor's Residence (approx. 1.7 miles away).
+Touch for a list and map of all markers in Concord.

 Regarding On The Interval Below This Spot.
 The original inscription did not include Rev. Enoch Coffin, Preacher, but was added sometime later.